hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/5-testing.md

 We can see that the generated SQL is correct and that we're correctly parameterizing the query as well.

-Let's try a query which uses a logical operator:
+Let's try a query which uses a logical operator in the Hasura DDN GraphiQL console:

 ```graphql
 query MyQuery {